alexandru-savinov/BalancedNewsGo/memory-bank/progress.md

 - Backend audit completed, confirming modular design and identifying improvement areas
 - RSS fetching, database storage, LLM summarization, and REST API all functional
 - Minimal frontend operational with dynamic content loading
+- Enabled **golangci-lint** with stricter rules and added `.golangci.yml` configuration.
+- Fixed style issues and lint errors across the codebase.
+- Added verbose logging and fixed a nil pointer bug in the LLM module.
+- Resolved missing test data file errors, allowing tests to run more reliably.

 ## Current Focus
 - Testing and validation of new features